SimonKonar/FHIR-Biobank-Library/README.md

 This Python library is simplifying work with FHIR library focused on BBMRI.de biobanks.
-This library works with Patient, Specimen, and Condition resources, along with extensions needed for these resources as defined by [simplifier.net/bbrmi.de](https://simplifier.net/bbmri.de)
+This library works with Patient, Specimen, and Condition resources, along with extensions needed for these resources as defined by [simplifier.net/bbrmi.de](https://simplifier.net/bbmri.de) Documentation of this library is available at [fhir-biobank.readthedocs.io](https://fhir-biobank.readthedocs.io)

 ## Installation
 pip install fhir-biobank